top of page

 Health Care Cost Savings

 We provide non-urgent walk-in services to provide affordability & access to health care.
 Furthermore, our ability to provide access to OTC coverage through insurance allows patients access to medications.
-This allow patients to make an informed decision on over- the=counter treatment prior to making un-necessary emergent visits to the walk-in or emergency room.
+This allow patients to make an informed decision on over- the-counter treatment prior to making unnecessary emergent visits to the walk-in or emergency room.
 This allows our patients to self treat to the best of their ability and then free up urgent cares and emergency room visits for those who truly need the care.

 04